 The constitution provides citizenship to all Nepali citizens with identity.
-The civil, political, economic, social and cultural rights have been established as fundamental rights.
-The right to live with dignity, freedom, equality, communication, justice as well as right against torture, against preventive detention, against expulsion, against untouchability and discrimination are also important points included in the constitution to secure a strong civil right of the Nepalese people.
-The Constitution guarantees the protection of the social rights and development plus empowerment of minority and marginalized communities, including socially or culturally backward women, dalits and Indigenous peoples.
+Civil, political, economic, social, and cultural rights have been established as fundamental rights.
+The right to live with dignity, freedom, equality, communication, justice as well as the right against torture, preventive detention, expulsion, against untouchability and discrimination are also important points included in the constitution to secure a strong civil right of the Nepalese people.
+The Constitution guarantees the protection of social rights and development plus empowerment of minority and marginalized communities, including socially or culturally backward women, Dalits, and Indigenous peoples.

-In the basic structure of Nepal, the state, under the state there are seven provinces and the local body under each of the provinces are arranged in order.
-On the basis of separation of powers, the executive, legislature and judiciary, three bodies are seperated, the president will be the head of state, the prime minister will have the executive authority and the executive power is contained within the council of ministers.
-The constitution embraces a flexible system that can be amended in all matters except against the independence, sovereignty, geographical integrity and sovereignty of the people.
+In the basic structure of Nepal, the state, under the state, there are seven provinces and the local body under each of the provinces are arranged in order.
+On the basis of separation of powers, the executive, legislature, and judiciary, three bodies are separated, the president will be the head of state, the prime minister will have the executive authority and the executive power is contained within the council of ministers.
+The constitution embraces a flexible system that can be amended in all matters except against the independence, sovereignty, geographical integrity, and sovereignty of the people.

 At present, the constitutional organs of the country are entangled in divisions.
 Education, health, administration is confused and corruption is rampant everywhere.
 Today, farming is becoming sterile in an agricultural country Nepal.
 Himalayas and mountains are vacant while the fertile land is getting plotted and divided.
 The pace of development is stagnant.
 Hydro-Power projects are still stuck in the bag.
 Just thinking about the arrival of the water from Melamchi, people are dying of thirst.
 Today’s challenge is to save the country from the many ‘black holes’ of the existing economy.